Calisthenics Calories Burned: Push-Ups, Pull-Ups & METs

 How many calories does calisthenics burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 138 calories during 30 minutes of calisthenics.
-This is based on a MET value of 3.8.
+A person weighing 160 lbs (73 kg) burns approximately 107 calories during 30 minutes of calisthenics.
+This is based on a MET value of 2.8 for light calisthenics / mobility practice.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of calisthenics?

-The MET (Metabolic Equivalent of Task) value for calisthenics is 3.8.
-This means calisthenics burns 3.8 times more energy than sitting at rest.
+The default MET (Metabolic Equivalent of Task) value for calisthenics is 3.8, while the selected training style uses MET 2.8.
+This means light calisthenics / mobility practice burns 2.8 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is calisthenics good for weight loss?

-Calisthenics has a MET value of 3.8, which means it burns a moderate amount of calories.
-A 160-lb person burns about 276 calories per hour.
+Calisthenics has a selected MET value of 2.8, which means it burns a moderate amount of calories.
+A 160-lb person burns about 213 calories per hour.
 While not the highest calorie-burning activity, consistency is key for weight loss.
 Regular calisthenics combined with a calorie-controlled diet can contribute to gradual, healthy weight loss.

 How does body weight affect calories burned during calisthenics?

 Body weight significantly impacts calorie burn during calisthenics.
-A 120-lb person burns about 103 calories in 30 minutes, while a 250-lb person burns approximately 215 calories in the same time.
+At the selected MET value of 2.8, a 120-lb person burns about 80 calories in 30 minutes, while a 250-lb person burns approximately 167 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does calisthenics work?